sfl0r3nz05/sfl0r3nz05.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Senior Industrial Cybersecurity at Siemens Gamesa and an associate professor at the University of Navarra (UNAV).
+I'm a Senior Industrial Cybersecurity at Siemens Gamesa and associate professor at the University of Navarra (UNAV).

 Important
 ======